Welcome to "Text the Secretary," a mobile and online interactive forum where you can submit questions to Secretary Clinton.

 “Azerbaijan democrats are very dissappointed by your visit's results.
 You didn't support Azebaijani democrats who have been fighting for democracy under very tough situation for more than 20 years.”

-: “Will your trip to Georgia help mediate the tension and violence between it and the other old Soviet states against Russia?”
-Secretary Clinton:
+Brian in Chicago, Illinois: “Will your trip to Georgia help mediate the tension and violence between it and the other old Soviet states against Russia?”

 The dissolution of the Soviet Union had a profound impact on all of Europe.
 As a result, each country in the region has built unique relationships with Russia and their neighbors.
 I went to Georgia with a clear message from President Obama and myself: the United States is steadfast in its commitment to Georgia's sovereignty and territorial integrity.
 We do not recognize spheres of influence.
 President Obama and I regularly discuss these issues with our Russian counterparts.
 We continue to call for Russia to abide by the August 2008 ceasefire commitments signed by Presidents Saakashvili and Medvedev, including the withdrawal of Russian troops to their pre-conflict positions.
 We also take every available opportunity to stress the need for humanitarian access to the breakaway territories of Abkhazia and South Ossetia.
 We will continue to work toward a peaceful resolution of the conflict through established international mechanisms and constructive channels.
 The United States and Georgia share a deep friendship and we very much value the partnership between our two nations.
 We are committed to supporting Georgians as they work to build a future that is freer, more democratic, more prosperous, and more secure.